yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomainshutdownstarted-method.md

 ## <a name="parameters"></a>Parametreler

-- `appDomainId`

-  \[' de], uygulamanın derlemelerinin depolandığı etki alanını tanımlar.
+`appDomainId` 'ndaki Uygulamanın derlemelerinin depolandığı etki alanını tanımlar.

 ## <a name="remarks"></a>Açıklamalar